Pioneer-001/Lypha-OS/AKivili/Still_With_You/Fushigi_Resonance_Log.md

 **Fushigi** is not about falling in love.
 It is about **realizing you’ve already been in it.**

-It’s what Koi becomes
+It’s what *Koi* becomes
-after the spark fades,
+after the spark fades —
-but the resonance remains.
+when resonance, not declaration, remains.

 ---